Header image.jpg

 In 1994, Joel Kurtzman, editor-in-chief of US magazine Strategy & Business coined the phrase ‘thought leader’ as someone recognised “by peers, customers and industry experts[…] who deeply understands the business they are in, the needs of their customers and the broader marketplace in which they operate.
 They have distinctively original ideas, unique points of view and new insights.”

-What has changed since the late 1990s however, is the evolution of social media and in turn, the channels through which CEOs and business experts can share and air their views.
+What has changed since the late 1990s however, is the evolution of social media and in turn, the channels and formats through which CEOs and business experts can share their expertise and capture the attention of their audience.

-Industry influencer and Chief Executive of the UK Green Building Council (UKGBC), Julie Hirigoyen (@JHirigoyen) who was interviewed as part of this report, agrees with the opportunity social media brings, as well as it being an extension of more traditional networking and influencing:
+Industry influencer and sustainability expert Julie Hirigoyen (@JHirigoyen), who was interviewed as part of this report, agrees with the opportunity social media brings, as well as with it being an extension of more traditional networking and influencing:

 Until the dawn of social media, the platforms via which an individual or organisation could share a viewpoint, recommendation or even simple information were somewhat limited.